mehuls45/ATM-simulator/README.md

 # ATM-simulator
 A simple ATM simulator is created using basic  C++ concepts

-This was done as a part of mini-project for the subject Object Oriented Programming
+This was done as a part of project for OOP course